NEWLY DIAGNOSED

 Request PD-L1 testing and scoring.

 PD-L1 is a protein that can sit on the surface of some cancer cells.
-It signals the immune system.

-Think of it like a brake signal.
-When PD-L1 connects with the approaching immune cells, it tells the immune system to slow down or stop, instead of attacking.
+When PD-L1 connects with immune cells, it can tell the immune system to slow down or stop instead of attacking.

 Why it matters: PD-L1 may help inform an immunotherapy discussion, but it is not the only factor.